xdbfoundation/DigitalBits/docs/software/admin.md

 This DB should either be a SQLite database or, for larger production instances, a separate PostgreSQL server.

-*Note: Horizon currently depends on using PostgreSQL.*
+*Note: Frontier currently depends on using PostgreSQL.*

 For how to specify the database, see the [example config](https://github.com/xdbfoundation/DigitalBits/blob/master/docs/digitalbits-core_example.cfg).

 ##### Cursors and automatic maintenance

-Some tables in the database act as a publishing queue for external systems such as Horizon and generate **meta data** for changes happening to the distributed ledger.
+Some tables in the database act as a publishing queue for external systems such as Frontier and generate **meta data** for changes happening to the distributed ledger.

 If not managed properly those tables will grow without bounds.
 To avoid this, a built-in scheduler will delete data from old ledgers that are not used anymore by other parts of the system (external systems included).

 The settings that control the automatic maintenance behavior are: `AUTOMATIC_MAINTENANCE_PERIOD`,  `AUTOMATIC_MAINTENANCE_COUNT` and `KNOWN_CURSORS`.

-By default, digitalbits-core will perform this automatic maintenance, so be sure to disable it until you have done the appropriate data ingestion in downstream systems (Horizon for example sometimes needs to reingest data).
+By default, digitalbits-core will perform this automatic maintenance, so be sure to disable it until you have done the appropriate data ingestion in downstream systems (Frontier for example sometimes needs to reingest data).

 If you need to regenerate the meta data, the simplest way is to replay ledgers for the range you're interested in after (optionally) clearing the database with `newdb`.

 ##### Meta data snapshots and restoration

-Some deployments of digitalbits-core and Horizon will want to retain meta data for the _entire history_ of the network.
+Some deployments of digitalbits-core and Frontier will want to retain meta data for the _entire history_ of the network.
 This meta data can be quite large and computationally expensive to regenerate anew by replaying ledgers in digitalbits-core from an empty initial database state, as described in the previous section.

 This can be especially costly if run more than once.
 For instance, when bringing a new node online.
-Or even if running a single node with Horizon, having already ingested the meta data _once_: a subsequent version of Horizon may have a schema change that entails re-ingesting it _again_.
+Or even if running a single node with Frontier, having already ingested the meta data _once_: a subsequent version of Frontier may have a schema change that entails re-ingesting it _again_.

-Some operators therefore prefer to shut down their digitalbits-core (and/or Horizon) processes and _take filesystem-level snapshots_ or _database-level dumps_ of the contents of digitalbits-core's database and bucket directory, and/or Horizon's database, after meta data generation has occurred the first time.
-Such snapshots can then be restored, putting digitalbits-core and/or Horizon in a state containing meta data without performing full replay.
+Some operators therefore prefer to shut down their digitalbits-core (and/or Frontier) processes and _take filesystem-level snapshots_ or _database-level dumps_ of the contents of digitalbits-core's database and bucket directory, and/or Frontier's database, after meta data generation has occurred the first time.
+Such snapshots can then be restored, putting digitalbits-core and/or Frontier in a state containing meta data without performing full replay.

 Any reasonably-recent state will do -- if such a snapshot is a little old, digitalbits-core will replay ledgers from whenever the snapshot was taken to the current network state anyways -- but this procedure can greatly accelerate restoring validator nodes, or cloning them to create new ones.